Lesson video

 Next, you are going to create different types of lines with wire inside the square.

-So you could have some lines just go straight across.
+So you could have some lines just goes straight across.

-You could have some squiggly lines, zig-zag lines there.
+You could have some squiggly lines, zig-zag lines that possibilities are endless.

 Check for understanding.